 Our Approach to Caring for the Elderly

 In Motion Dentists caters to the dental needs of the elderly and disabled.
-Dr. Banner works closely with memory care facilities, senior living facilities, and even private patients who need In-home dental care.
+Our doctors work closely with memory care facilities, senior living facilities, and even private patients who need In-home dental care.
 Los Angeles and Orange County patients who have Dementia, Parkinson’s, Cerebral Palsy, and other special needs may require a dentist who comes to them.
 Often it is perceived that patients with these conditions must be put to sleep.
-However, with Dr. Banner and our trained dental team, we have great success without sedation.
+However, with our doctors and our trained dental team, we have great success without sedation.
 Most of the time we can perform a comprehensive exam and take x-rays to determine if the patient has a dental infection that may be causing them pain.
 This gives the families or caregivers a clearer idea of how to further take care of their loved one.

 Tools We Use to Assist in Treatment

 When treating Los Angeles and Orange County elderly patients, it can make the process of completing treatment a little difficult.
 The equipment and tools we use during procedures consist of the same tools we use for our special needs patients in Los Angeles and Orange County.
 Please visit our “Special Needs Dental Care” Page for more information and for a list and details on the tools we often use.
 We want to make sure our patients are comfortable during treatment, and we utilize these tools to help make treatment more efficient.

 Oral Hygiene Tips

 Daily brushing and flossing are essential to keeping up your oral health.
 Often flossing is difficult or impossible.
 In these cases, we recommend using a water flosser, such as a WaterPik to clean in between the teeth.
 With seniors especially, plaque can build up quickly, and if neglected, it can lead to tooth decay and gum disease.
 To maintain good oral health, it’s important for people – regardless of age to:

 - Brush at least twice a day with a fluoride-containing toothpaste